jason-dever/cstar/README.md

-# cstar
+# C*-Algebras
-Summer 2024 research project in C*-algebras, at the direction of CU mathematics professor Charles Starling
+This is a summer research project in functional analysis, specifically C*-algebras, which are a special class of Banach algebras.
+The intention behind this project is to cap off my first year as an undergraduate student at Carleton University, and set myself on the path of academic research.
+Thank you to Dr. Charles Starling and the Nigerian Prince for making this possible.